Managed account growth drove profit at Wells Fargo wealth unit

 Expenses in the wealth businesses rose 3 percent to $71 million due in large part to increased broker commissions even though transaction revenue fell.

-Like Bank of America Corp (BAC.N), UBS AG UBSN.VX and other banks with big wealth networks, Wells encourages its advisers to sell mortgages, portfolio-secured loans and other banking and insurance products.
+Like Bank of America Corp, UBS AG and other banks with big wealth networks, Wells encourages its advisers to sell mortgages, portfolio-secured loans and other banking and insurance products.
 Average net loans in the third quarter increased 13 percent from a year earlier and 3 percent from the second quarter to $52.6 billion.

 Money set aside for possible loan losses in the wealth unit grew $13 million from a year earlier, but, in a sign of improving credit, were well above the amount of loans that Wells charged off during the quarter.
 Charge-offs of bad loans fell throughout the bank, which is the world’s biggest mortgage and auto lender.